MinecraftForge/Documentation/docs/blockentities/index.md

 }
 ```

+!!! note

+	For versions before 1.21.3, to construct a `BlockEntityType`, its builder form is used instead via `BlockEntityType$Builder#of`.
+This takes in two arguments: a `BlockEntityType$BlockEntitySupplier` which takes in 	a `BlockPos` and `BlockState` to 	create a new instance of the associated `BlockEntity`, and a varargs of `Block`s which this `BlockEntity` can be attached to.
+Building the `BlockEntityType` is done by 	calling `BlockEntityType$Builder#build`.
+This 	takes in a `Type` which represents the type-safe reference used to refer to this registry object in a `DataFixer`.
+Since `DataFixer`s are an optional system to use 	for mods, this can be passed as `null`.

 ## Creating a `BlockEntity`

 To create a `BlockEntity` and attach it to a `Block`, the `EntityBlock` interface must be implemented on your `Block` subclass.
 The method `EntityBlock#newBlockEntity(BlockPos, BlockState)` must be implemented and return a new instance of your `BlockEntity`.